Language

 333artboard-42x-100

 First, we test and approve the factory where the work takes place.
-From recycling raw materials through to weaving houses to dyeing factories, every place that has a role in making your Dope and MONTEC gear is found by us, inspected by us, and tested by us – with tests managed using the respected ISO, AATCC and JIS standards.
+From recycling raw materials through to weaving houses to dyeing factories, every place that has a role in making your Dope and MONTEC gear is found and approved by us– with tests managed using the respected ISO, AATCC and JIS standards.

 At the fibre level, we test for quality and for high levels of recycled material (unfortunately, our industry often labels fibres as ‘recycled’ when barely half the bundle is actually recycled).